The Singles Network Ministries

 • Sandy Cove Conference in MD still makes annual singles retreats.

-• The Life of a Single mom and Arise Single moms host annual events.
+• The Life of a Single Mom and Arise, Single Moms host annual events.

 • Large churches are still doing their retreats or conferences around the country and in the UK.